Monika-81/padel-pals/README.md

 #### **Topic posts**
 <details>

-The view of the topic post contains of the post, a commets list section and a input box to leave a new comment.
+The view of the topic post contains the post, a comments list section and an input box to leave a new comment.
 At the top of the post the user can once again read the title, the topic as well as the content of the post.
-It also shows who created the post, when and if and when it last was updated.
-Underneeth is also to social interaction counters, displaying how many comments the post has as well as how many likes.
-The amount of interaction the site user have access to depends in the user is just browsing the page, is logged in and created the post as well as if the user have created any comments.
+It also shows who created the post, when and if it last was updated.
+Underneath is also to social interaction counters, displaying how many comments the post has as well as how many likes.
+The amount of interaction the site user have access to depends on if the user is just browsing the page, is logged in and created the post as well as if the user have created any comments.
 A none registered user can see and read the comments but no more, neither comment or like a post.
-A user that is readning the post can like or unlike the post, leave a comment and edit or delete their comment.
+A user that is reading the post can like or unlike the post, leave a comment and edit or delete their comment.
 THe post creator can, except from all of the above, also edit and delete their post.

 <br>
 <br>